processone/docs.ejabberd.im/content/admin/configuration.md

 **`s2s_tls_compression: true|false`**:   Whether to enable or disable TLS compression for s2s connections.
 	The default value is `false`.

-**`max_fsm_queue: Size`**:   This option specifies the maximum number of elements in the queue of
-	the FSM (Finite State Machine).
-Roughly speaking, each message in such queues represents one XML stanza queued to be sent into its relevant outgoing stream.
-If queue size reaches the limit (because, for example, the receiver of stanzas is too slow), the FSM and the corresponding connection (if any) will be terminated and error message will be logged.
-The reasonable value for this option depends on your hardware configuration.
-However, there is no much sense to set the size above 1000 elements.
-This option can be specified for `ejabberd_service` and `ejabberd_c2s` listeners, or also globally for `ejabberd_s2s_out`.
-If the option is not specified for `ejabberd_service` or `ejabberd_c2s` listeners, the globally
-	configured value is used.
-The allowed values are integers and ’undefined’.
-Default value: ’undefined’.

 **`c2s_hibernate: Timeout|hibernate`**:   The timeout in milliseconds before the c2s processes will be hibernated.
     Default value: ’90000’